9Akshit1/RoboHand/JOURNAL.md

 **Time spent: 3h**

 # August 6th:
 I changed the schematic because I realized I could fit in some EMG sensors, since I wanted to shift this project to a more mind-controlled robotic hand to make it more unique.
 So, I changed the circuit schematic and the BOM.
 It took some time figuring out how to fix the schematic though.
-I'll need to finish the CAD tomorrow, and also look for potentially cheaper EMG sensors.
+I think the CAD is fine since I can put the motors within the hand and the arm.
+I also was able to find cheaper EMG sensors and so I updated the BOM.
 I did find a cheaper EMG sensor, but they only ship to India, so I emailed them and am waiting on a response.

 ![Final Schematic](https://hc-cdn.hel1.your-objectstorage.com/s/v3/8f2fa4fdb6b0541a5f8ab713b6f9a76516ecd418_schematic_au6.png)